webbigdata-jp/easydistill/README.md

 ### What's New: Adaptive Thinking Models

-The most recent **DistilQwen** series is **DistilQwen-ThoughtX** and **DistilQwen-ThoughtY**,, which exhibits improved reasoning abilities and generates CoTs with more optimal lengths compared to its predecessors.
+The most recent **DistilQwen** series is **DistilQwen-ThoughtX** and **DistilQwen-ThoughtY**, which exhibits improved reasoning abilities and generates CoTs with more optimal lengths compared to its predecessors.
 The **DistilQwen-ThoughtX** model series is developed from the innovative **OmniThought** dataset by utilizing the novel Reasoning Verbosity (RV) and Cognitive Difficulty (CD) scores, which ensure that models receive rich, high-quality training data reflecting optimal CoT output length and difficulty. **DistilQwen-ThoughtY** is further trained based on Qwen3 as student models and DeepSeek-R1-0528 as the teacher model.
 The performance of **DistilQwen-ThoughtX** and **DistilQwen-ThoughtY** is shown below.

 | **Model**                                     | **AIME2024** | **MATH500** | **GPQA-D** | **LCB V2** | **Avg.**  | **Download** |